JanNeuendorf/lorevault/README.md

 ```
 They can not be used inside hashes, tags or types.

-If the config file is read from a git-repo, the variables
-`SELF_REPO` and `SELF_COMMIT` are set automatically.
-This allows references to files from the same commit.
-If it is a local file, `SELF_PARENT` is set.
-`SELF_ROOT` gives either `repo#commit:` or the parent folder.

 ### Including Configs
 We can include other configuration files.